-Never Operate Boiler at Temps Below 140 F
+Never Operate Your Outdoor Wood Burner at Temps Below 140 Degrees F

-Since even the most seasoned hardwood contains 20 percent moisture, burning wood requires eliminating this moisture.
+Even the most seasoned hardwood contains 20 percent moisture.
+That is why burning wood requires eliminating this moisture.
 In normal operations, we want that moisture to exit the furnace harmlessly in the form of steam.

-However, some of that steam will condense if ash levels get deep, and most critically, if the water jacket temp drops below 140F, then substantial amounts of condensation form, which leaves a thick layer of creosote.
-Learn more by watching the video on this topic HERE.
+However, some of that steam will condense if ash levels get deep, and most critically if the water jacket temperature drops below 140F, then substantial amounts of condensation form, which leaves a thick layer of creosote.
+Learn more information by watching the video on this topic HERE.

 Use Properly Seasoned Wood

-Your firewood should be seasoned.
+The firewood that you will use should be properly seasoned.
 Green wood contains far too much moisture (up to 50%) and does not burn well.
 High moisture content wood requires up to 40% of the heating value of your to burn off the moisture and convert it to steam.
 This is heat that otherwise would go into your home.

-To properly season firewood, it must be cut, split, stacked, and covered on top, but not on the sides so air can flow through the wood pile.
+To properly season firewood, it must be cut, split, stacked, and covered on top, but not on the sides so air can flow through the woodpile.
 Many customers report that after 6-9 months, their wood is properly seasoned.
-This means that you must prepare your wood NOW for the upcoming 2018-2019 heating season.
+This means that you must prepare your wood NOW for the upcoming 2022-2023 heating season.